mitchgrasso/beautifulai-challenge2/README.md

   - The url for loading people from the Star Wars API is http://swapi.co/api/people/
   - Your application should include a person model and a people collection model
   - NOTE: Your models can be simple property stores.
 They do not need to support validation, events, or sync with the backend.
-- Render a view that lists your people models and displays some properties from each model (like the person's name).
+- Render a simple view that lists your person models and displays some properties for each (like the person's name).
-- Add interactivity so that when a user clicks on any person, you dynamically load additional data about that person's homeplanet from the Star Wars API and displays it's name.
+- Add interactivity so that when a user clicks on any person, you dynamically load additional data about that person's homeplanet from the Star Wars API and display it's name.
   - The url for loading a person's homeplanet is included in the JSON properties returned for each person.
 - NOTE: Your model and view classes can be simple one-off javascript objects.
 You do not need to implement a full resuable framework.